lishurui0612/caption_scene_dataset/README.md

 ---
 ## Updates

-🔄 **May 14, 2026:** The main CSD dataset was updated, with the `pp_eyetrack` directory restored and revised.
+🔄 **May 14, 2026:** The main CSD dataset was updated, with the `pp_eyetrack` and `freesurfer_results` directory restored and revised.

-🔄 **May 14, 2026:** The FreeSurfer results and eye-tracking data became available again.

-🔄 **May 23, 2026:** The CSD extended derivatives dataset was released. https://www.scidb.cn/s/EbQ7fy

-🔄 **May 23, 2026:** The extended derivatives dataset was updated with retinotopic mapping results and related visual ROI files.
+🔄 **May 23, 2026:** [The CSD extended derivatives dataset](https://www.scidb.cn/s/EbQ7fy) was released.
+The extended derivatives dataset was updated with retinotopic mapping results and related visual ROI files.

 🔄 **Future updates:** Future lightweight derivative updates will be added to the extended derivatives dataset.